Updated on June 25, 2019, to include current research tools and resources.

-The longer I live in Seattle, the deeper my obsession with mountains and all the tools required to enjoy them becomes.
 One of the first tools I fell in love with when I started mountaineering was an ice axe.
 An ice axe probably doesn’t sound like something you could love.
-It’s certainly not warm and fuzzy, and it could definitely be used as a weapon.
+It’s certainly not warm and fuzzy.
+You can definitely use it as a weapon.
 But hear me out!
 It’s essential for scrambling and climbing on snow and ice and is jaw-droppingly versatile.
-It can be used like a walking stick to keep balance, for self-arrest if you fall, and to maintain control when glissading down a slope.
+You can use it as a walking stick to keep balance, for self-arrest if you fall, and to maintain control when glissading down a slope.
 It’s literally a lifesaver.

 In Content Strategy for the Web, Kristina Halvorson and Melissa Rach write: